KG1414/job-application-todo-list/README.md

-## Welcome to the Full Stack Challenge!
+## Job Application Full Stack Challenge

-In this challenge, you are to take the code in this repository, and update it with all of the code necessary to show a working to-do list which persists between refreshes using a MongoDB database.

-## Database
+For this challenge I was provided a database and had to meet the requirements below.

-You are provided with a MongoDB instance which your project is already configured to connect to.
-This database has just one collection, `todo`, which has documents that look like:
+I was provided with a MongoDB instance.
+The database had just one collection, `todo`, which had documents that look like:
 ```javascript
     {
          _id: "abcd",